 The Department of Biological Sciences occupies offices and laboratories in the 10-story Johnson Science Tower and the three story Walker Science Building.
 Well-equipped laboratories provide facilities for research in molecular, cellular, organismal and ecological fields of study.

-Ichthyological and botanical collections are housed in Vann Hall on the north side of campus off West 4th Street.
+Ichthyological and botanical collections are housed at the Lake Thoreau Environmental Center.
 The University's Museum of Ichthyology houses one of the largest fish collections in the Southeast region with nearly 500,000 specimens representing approximately 600 species.
 The collection emphasizes freshwater species from Mississippi, with holdings from all 10 drainages, coastal estuarine and marine species, particularly from Horn Island, a barrier island off the Mississippi Gulf Coast.
 Our Herbarium emphasizes research and teaching collections of vascular plants from Mississippi and other southeastern states.

 Modern, state-of-the-art transmission and scanning electron microscopy facilities are located in the Johnson Science Tower and with the School of Polymer Science.